yoavyaari/policy-pulse/README.md

 ## Stack

-- React+Typescript frontend with `yarn` as package manager.
+- React + TypeScript frontend with `yarn` as package manager.
 - Python FastAPI server with `uv` as package manager.

 ## Quickstart